 Travelling through Iraq turned out to be super easy, safe and relatively cheap.
 There are amazing things to see and do, making it perfect for a holiday.
 It’s however the hospitality of the people, who despite all their struggles make the trip unforgettable.
 The Kurds really are the stars of the show, and in fact they are broadly considered one of the most hospitable people in the world.
 I challenge you to come experience that for yourself!

 If this article inspired you to travel to Iraq yourself, then most likely you’ll be interested in a full hands-on travel guide.
-Of course I could write one for you, but luckily Joan Torres from ‘Against the Compass’ already did exactly that.
+Of course I could write one for you, but luckily Joan from ‘Against the Compass’ already did exactly that.
 That’s why I recommend checking out his articles here, as I have used much of his info as well.
+If you are looking for a solo female travel perspective, check out this informative blog article by Diana from The Globetrotting Detective.